darinz/ML/05_generalization/02_double_descent.md

-# 8.2 The Double Descent Phenomenon: Beyond the Classic Bias-Variance Tradeoff
+# The Double Descent Phenomenon: Beyond the Classic Bias-Variance Tradeoff

-## Introduction: Challenging Classical Wisdom
+## Introduction: Challenging Classical Wisdom - The Modern Mystery

 The bias-variance tradeoff we discussed in Section 8.1 represents classical wisdom about model complexity and generalization.
 However, recent research has revealed a more complex and fascinating phenomenon: **double descent**.
 This discovery challenges our traditional understanding and provides insights into why modern machine learning models—especially deep neural networks—can achieve excellent generalization despite being highly overparameterized.

-### The Classical View vs. Modern Reality
+### The Classical View vs. Modern Reality: A Paradigm Shift

 **Classical Wisdom (Bias-Variance Tradeoff):**
 - As model complexity increases, test error follows a U-shaped curve